sot/kadi/docs/commands_states/commands_details.rst

 ---------------------

 ``CXOTIME_NOW``
-  For testing and demonstration purposes, this environment variable can be set to a date which is used as the default stop time for commands.
-In effect this makes the code believe that this is the current time and that there are no command loads available after this time.
-The legacy ``KADI_COMMANDS_DEFAULT_STOP`` environment variable is equivalent but it is deprecated.
+  For testing and demonstration purposes, this environment variable can be set to make the code believe that ``CXOTIME_NOW`` is the current time.
+See the `Mocking the current time`_ section for more details.

 ``KADI``
   Override the default location of kadi flight data files ``cmds2.h5`` and